-11. An excellent example is the follow-up study of the Georgia State University investigatory team (Thompson et al. ms).
+10. An excellent example is the follow-up study of the Georgia State University investigatory team (Thompson et al. ms).
 From personal communication, we understand they are re-running their investigations, having improved the gender balance of the syllabus.

-12. We are unaware of demographic evidence concerning undergraduates, but there is indirect evidence in the form of demographics at the PhD level in the United States.
-See Appendix 5.
+11. For demographic evidence concerning undergraduates, see Calhoun (ms).
+For indirect evidence in the form of demographics at the PhD level in the United States, see Supporting Information 5 which follows the analysis of Kieran Healy (2011).

-13. For a discussion that approaches the issue, re-framed in this way, see (Calhoun ms).
+12. For a discussion that approaches the issue, re-framed in this way, see (Calhoun ms).